Job openings, inflation data, JPMorgan earnings and Blue Origin liftoff top week ahead

 |-1.16%

-EU regulators are also expected to rule on semiconductor chip manufacturer Nvidia's $54 billion purchase of British chip designer Arm.
+In addition, EU regulators are expected to rule on semiconductor chip manufacturer Nvidia's $54 billion planned takeover of British chip designer Arm.

 Thursday 10/14